For the poor, the safety net in a shutdown doesn’t feel safe

 Since the shutdown began, HUD has been unable to renew hundreds of contracts with private building owners who receive significant federal subsidies to provide housing to low-income families, the elderly and people with disabilities.
 Under these contracts, tenants pay a portion of the rent and the federal government covers the rest.
 But between December and the end of February, roughly 1,700 contracts are slated to expire, meaning that HUD won’t be able to make their payments.
 The agency has asked landlords to dip into their reserves to cover rental costs until the government reopens, with a promise of reimbursement.

-Similarly, come February, 700 rental assistance contracts administered through a USDA program that offers aid to low-income people in rural areas, will also expire.
+Similarly, come February, 700 rental assistance contracts administered through a USDA program that offers aid to low-income people in rural areas also will expire.
 A spokesman said the office “is exploring all options to mitigate any potential negative impact” to tenants.

 Those unknowns are causing anxiety and anguish among America’s most vulnerable.

 Eneaqua Lewis, 36, lives in a HUD-subsidized apartment on Roosevelt Island in New York City.
-She said she found out earlier this month her building’s HUD contract expired January 9.
-A single mother raising a 10-year-old, Lewis was laid off from a construction job in December.
+She said she found out earlier this month her building’s HUD contract expired Jan.
+9. Lewis, a single mother raising a 10-year-old, was laid off from a construction job in December.
 Without an income or any significant savings, Lewis said she’d be forced to drain her meager retirement fund to cover the full amount due with no rental assistance subsidy offsetting the expense.

 “People are really afraid right now and just don’t know what to do,” Lewis said.
 “I can’t afford market rate rent here.
-Where would I go, where would everyone go?
+Where would I go?
+Where would everyone go?
 One side of the building is all elderly or handicapped.
 The other side is all families.
 Where would we all go?”

 For Cochran, the mother stockpiling food, a disruption could throw her life into chaos.

-She lives in subsidized housing in Arlington, Virginia, with her six- and eight-year-old sons.
+She lives in subsidized housing in Arlington, Virginia, with her 6- and 8-year-old sons.
 She used to drive a truck, but recent health issues have left her unable to work.
 She relies solely on government subsidies to survive, cobbling together just enough to support her children using social security payments, food stamps and cash assistance payments.
 If any one of those federal programs were to stall, Cochran could end up on the street.

-Cochran said she’s trying to sell some homemade crafts, and clothes to secondhand stores to squirrel away a few extra dollars.
-She returned the toys she’d bought for her sons for Christmas_a Hot Wheelz racetrack for the eight-year-old, a Mighty Beanz game for the younger boy_so she could buy them shoes.
+Cochran said she’s trying to sell some homemade crafts and clothes to secondhand stores to squirrel away a few extra dollars.
+She returned the toys she’d bought for her sons for Christmas — a Hot Wheelz racetrack for the 8-year-old, a Mighty Beanz game for the younger boy — so she could buy them shoes.

 “It was hard, but you have to make choices,” she said.
 “I’m experiencing quite a bit of anxiety.”